 Stockpile again wanted additional documentation, which I discovered by chance on the Settings pages for their accounts.
 As it happens, the credit files for both of my kids are also frozen (I froze them after an Anthem breach several years ago, but it’s really best practice for ANY minor).
 So, I concluded that Stockpile wanted their government IDs, and I proceeded to upload their passports.
-After that, the site was STILL asking for government ID upload, so I surmised that they wanted my ID again.
+After that, the site was STILL asking for a government ID upload, so I surmised that they wanted my ID again.
 So, I uploaded my passport, and finally, after a short time, their accounts were approved.

 In short, I had stumbled on another shortcoming in the UX of the onboarding flow: I suspect that I did not need to upload my kids’ passports and that the site was asking for my ID all along.
 However, Stockpile did not provide any clear messaging about whose ID they were requesting.
 And, yet again, they failed to notify me by email or with a prominent web alert (fortunately, I knew to look on the Settings screen).

 Funding My Account

-The other main onboarding activity is to transfer funds in your account.
+The other main onboarding activity is to transfer funds into your account.
 While I was waiting for Stockpile to approve my kids’ accounts, I linked my checking account (which was easy and happened in real-time).
 I initiated a transfer, which took a few days to complete.

 Finally, I had money in my account and my son’s and my daughter’s accounts were both kosher and ready to go!
 What could go wrong?

 One more thing, as it turns out.
 I had transferred the funds into MY Stockpile account under the erroneous assumption that any account would be able to use the money to buy stock.
 Once I discovered my mistake, I looked for an option to transfer the funds internally between our Stockpile accounts.
 Alas, no such option exists, even though such capabilities exist at every bank I’ve done business with (maybe the rules are different for brokerages).